7 Night Markets in Singapore That Add to the City's Glorious Nightlife

-Singapore boasts of amazing night markets!
-Singapore's famed Pasar Malam (or night markets in local language), are the ideal places to shop, eat, and have an authentic local experience.
-Here are the 7 best night markets in Singapore that you should not miss -
+Singapore boasts amazing night markets!
+Singapore's famed Pasar Malam (or night markets in the local language) are the ideal places to shop, eat, and have an authentic local experience.
+Here are the seven best night markets in Singapore that you should not miss -

 1. Bugis Night Market (Bugis Street)